KSVQ/wikki-sci/content/tools/roc-analysis.md

 Learning a programming language is indisputably useful.
 It is not a point I am about to argue.
 However, whether you should learn a programming language like python, or not, is a deeper matter.

 If you’re not building a career around software, if your profession is science, medicine, analysis, research, anything where code is a *tool* rather than your entire profession, I assure you, to “learn Python” is the wrong mountain to climb.
 Especially in this moment in time.
 I’m not saying that Python isn’t useful.
 It absolutely is.
-But usefulness and *return on investment* are not the same thing and you should be deliverate about investing your cognitive energy, efficently.
+But usefulness and *return on investment* are not the same thing and you should be deliberate about investing your cognitive energy, efficiently.

 What actually matters is **conceptual fluency** and **heuristics**.